 The one-year master’s programme in Philosophy at Leiden University integrates historical and systematic approaches in philosophy to offer you an advanced training in different philosophical methodologies as well as reason, logic and critical thinking.

-Four specialisations; an expansive curriculum
+Five specialisations; an expansive curriculum

-The master in Philosophy offers you the choice of four specialisations, each provides a broad overview of the most important philosophical branches, including their historical development and recent topical debates.
+The master in Philosophy offers you the choice of five specialisations, each provides a broad overview of the most important philosophical branches, including their historical development and recent topical debates.
 Contrasting philosophical methodologies are explored, including continental and analytical philosophy.
 Electives within each specialisation investigate everything from logic, mind and cognition, to ethics, politics and cultural philosophy.

-- History and Philosophy of the Sciences (MA)
+- Moral and Political Philosophy (MA)

-- Philosophical Anthropology and Philosophy of Culture (MA)
+- Philosophy of Knowledge (MA)

 Hone your intellect